 - Lower pricing can be found, but not easily

-- So new on the market, there are no reviews to evaluate.
+- So now on the market, there are no reviews to evaluate.

-Marketed as the ideal short for training and riding minus the pro-level price tag, this product is purported by the company to offer the “exact same technology as higher-end offerings, like a KISS Air2 insert and Giro4 leg grippers, making it comfortable for long and short rides alike.”
+Marketed as the ideal short for training and riding minus the pro-level price tag, this product is purported by the company to offer the “same technology as higher-end offerings, like a KISS Air2 insert and Giro4 leg grippers, making it comfortable for long and short rides alike.”

-The main panels consist of Castelli’s Vortex fabric for optimal breathability and comfort, while areas that constrain inner thigh areas are made of a tighter lycra blend for better compression, stretch and rebound.
+The main panels consist of Castelli’s Vortex fabric for optimal breathability and comfort.
+At the same time, areas that constrain inner thigh areas are made of a tighter lycra blend for better compression, stretch, and rebound.

-In other words, you get more, better movement when you pedal, and who would turn that down?
-Reflective accents keep you visible in dim light and the KISS Air2 insert’s perforated padding and seamless upper keeps cool air moving through the short to ensure your comfort on the bike.
+In other words, you get better movement when you pedal, and who would turn that down?
+Reflective accents keep you visible in dim light, and the KISS Air2 insert’s perforated padding and seamless upper keeps fresh air moving through the short ensuring your comfort on the bike.

-Make this investment to see if the company’s claim that wearers’ performance will improve is true for you.
+Make this investment to see if the company’s claim that wearers’ performance will improve is valid.

-- Textile used to craft these shorts is moisture wicking and quick drying
+- The textile used to craft these shorts is moisture-wicking and quick drying

 - Reflective elements keep you safe on the road